sendgrid/sendgrid-java/USE_CASES.md

 <a name="domain-authentication"></a>
 # How to Setup a Domain Authentication

-You can find documentation for how to setup a domain authentication via the UI [here](https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication/) and via API [here](USAGE.md#sender-authentication).
+You can find documentation for how to set up a domain authentication via the UI [here](https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication/) and via API [here](USAGE.md#sender-authentication).

 Find more information about all of Twilio SendGrid's authentication related documentation [here](https://sendgrid.com/docs/ui/account-and-settings/).